Online Class: French Culture 101

 Whether you're traveling to France for business or pleasure, it's important to follow French customs and etiquette.
-Business travelers should understand how business meetings are approached, and the protocols involved in business negotiations in order to foster positive business relations.
+Business travelers should understand how business meetings are approached, and the protocols involved in business meeting and negotiations in order to foster positive business relations.

 We'll also introduce students to a brief history of France and its people, French holidays and important dates to remember.
 France is known as the culinary capital of the world, but it's also a very diverse and interesting country, whose regions offer a variety of culinary specialties and dining experiences.
 In France, visitors can enjoy anything from street food to gourmet delights in every region of the country.

 Major cities in France offer a variety of highlights, entertainments and venues, including Paris, Marseille, Bordeaux and Brittany.
 Whether you want to visit the D-Day beaches of Normandy or spend a few days exploring French cathedrals, you'll find what you're looking for in France.
 When it comes to transportation, learn the basics, including how to purchase tickets for major train networks or what you need to do to rent a car or ride a bus.

 We'll also discuss French lifestyle, including social behavior, common traditions, and French morals and values.
 We'll also offer students some fun and interesting facts about France, its culture, and geography.
 Understanding the political landscape of France today is important for business travelers and vacationers, as are highlights of French men and women who have left an indelible mark on the history and culture of France.